 When researching your options for a Maori tribal tattoo, you should remember that these tattoos were very important to the Maoris and therefore deserving of respect too.
 Ensure that the cultural integrity of the tattoo design remains intact.
 Some things like the location of the tattoo on the arm instead of the face can be overlooked when you keep the other elements intact.

-It is vital that you do your research and ponder on this design before going in for the tattoo.
-The thing is that what the tattoo design actually means could be different from the symbolism that it holds for you before getting one.
-Since it has a lot of cultural importance to the Maori people do ensure that you do not go for this tattoo design in a flippant manner.
-Apart researching the actual design and the color scheme you do need to understand all the ramifications of a Maori design for your tattoo.
-Once you have decided then you can go ahead and get the tattoo done and enjoy all the admiration.
+It is vital that you do your research and ponder on tribal designs before going in for the tattoo.
+The thing is that what the tattoo design actually means could be different from the symbolism that it holds to you.
+Since it has a lot of cultural importance to the Maori people do ensure that you do not go for this tattoo design in a flippant manner or rather just because it looks ‘cool’.
+Apart from researching the actual design and the color scheme you do need to understand all the ramifications of a Maori design for your tattoo.
+Once you have done your research then you can go ahead and get the tattoo done and enjoy all the admiration.